levisstrauss/maintenance-project-frontend/README.md

 ---------------- Maintenance Request Application ----------------

-    - The application is a simple maintenance request application that allows users to create, read, update, and delete maintenance requests.
+    - The application is a simple maintenance request application that allows users to create, and read maintenance requests as tenants, add a new tenant as manager and change the status of the request after performing the task as a maintenance staff member.
-       The application is built using ReactJS in the frontend for the UI, spring-boot in the backend for the API and h2 database to persist all the data.
+       The application is built using ReactJS in the front end for the UI, spring-boot in the backend for the API, and h2 database to persist all the data. and Firebase Firestore to store all the images uploaded by the tenant.
     - All the images are stored in Firebase storage and the URL is stored in the database.